olga-demidko/documentation/docs/guide/np-web-ui/scanning/managing-authentications/types/header-authentication.md

   <tr>
     <td width="25%"><b>Name</b></td>
     <td width="75%" >
-    Select the header you want to add to each request, for example authentication cookies.
+    Select the header you need to use for each request and enter its value, for example authentication cookies. <br>To replace or append the selected header to each request, select the relative button below.
     </td>
   </tr>
   <tr>